griffio/griffio.github.io/_posts/2021-07-14-Kill-It-With-Fire-Review.md

 To survive the apocalypse *"If you don't cannibalize yourself, someone else will." - Steve Jobs*

-**Legacy systems** exist in Organisations because they were successful in their era of inception and contemporary technology has moved on leaving older systems marooned.
+**Legacy systems** exist in Organisations because they were successful in their era of inception and contemporary technology has moved on leaving these older systems marooned.
 Where as older systems that are not used can simply be turned off.

+The book looks at examples of first contact with a legacy system (e.g a mainframe or database) and ways of incrementally gaining "wins" back to a maintainable state.
+There are no [Silver Bullets](https://en.wikipedia.org/wiki/No_Silver_Bullet).

-**The main contents** of the book are engineering transformation strategies that can be applied to Organisations with these questions:
+**The main contents** of the book are engineering transformation strategies of legacy systems that can be applied to Organisations with these questions:

 What the stages are?